An infographic made by Czech linguist, mathematician, and artist Jakub Marian shows the percentage of people across Europe who have a degree.

 However, this is not necessarily a bad thing, since the way the German education system works is different from other European countries.

-Marian explains on his website that because it’s common for students in Germany to gain equivalent qualifications by studying half the time, while also doing an apprenticeship.
+Marian explains on his website it’s common for students in Germany to gain equivalent qualifications by studying half the time, while also doing an apprenticeship.